 And so, when I decide what work to do, whether to chat with a stranger, travel during a pandemic, or even whether to get on the back of a motorcycle, these are what guide me...

 Anything can be done kindly.
 Sometimes it just takes a little longer.

 Defined as a "feeling of reverential respect mixed with wonder," it's how five-year-olds view the world.

-It's easier to reach this state when you remove your shoes.
+I have found it easier to reach this state when I remove my shoes.

 This is my reminder of how very little I know about others' lives.
 Of what it is to be someone else.

-When I cross paths with someone, it helps me to forget everything I think I know about life and human beings.
+When I cross paths with someone, I try to forget everything I think I know about life and human beings.